 Following Krystal’s directions, our group of 20 was split into 2 groups of 10 (so as to not overwhelm the whale shark).
 We jumped in the water and quickly lined up behind Krystal, waiting for the whale shark to make its appearance.

 The first swim was hectic.
-Our group was disorganized, trying to stay afloat, while huddling around the whale shark.
+Our group was disorganized, trying to stay afloat while huddling around the whale shark.
 We watched it pass right by us.
-I remembered Krystal’s safety instructions from earlier today.
-“Once the whale shark swims by you, it’s safe to try and swim along with it, if you can keep up of course”
+We remembered Krystal’s safety instructions from earlier today, before our whale shark dive began.
+“Once the whale shark swims by you, it’s safe to try and swim along with it, if you can keep up of course.”

-We swam beside the shark for about 5-10 minutes.
-It was then the other groups turn.
-We climbed back aboard, still in awe.
+We were swimming with whale sharks for about 5-10 minutes.
+It was then the other group’s turn.
+We climbed back aboard The Magellan, still in awe.
 The Magellan sailed straight along the path of the whale shark, bringing us 300-500 meters ahead of it.
 We barely had enough time to catch our breath.

-We grabbed our equipment and jumped back in.
-This time, spending 10 minutes cruising along the whale shark.
-The next time it was 15 minutes, and then, a record breaking 20 minute swim.
+We grabbed our equipment and jumped back in, this time spending 10 minutes swimming with the whale sharks.
+The next time it was 15 minutes, and then a record-breaking 20 minutes spent whale shark diving.

-The whale shark felt perfectly comfortable with us around it, so Krystal gave the go ahead for people to duck dive for a closer look.
+The whale shark felt perfectly comfortable with us around it, so Krystal gave the go-ahead for people to duck dive for a closer look; Exmouth whale sharks are probably pretty used to people.
 Max took the duck dive to the extreme, free-diving down to the very bottom of the ocean.
 He looks freaking cool doing it!

 After 3-4 swims with the whale shark, everyone was satisfied, yet also exhausted.
 It takes a lot out of you to keep up with a gentle giant, but our group did really well.

-As we continued our journey along the reef that day, we got a chance to jump in the water a few more times and swim with 2 other whale sharks.
+As we continued our journey along the reef that day, we got a chance to jump in the water and go swimming with whale sharks twice more.

-Some would say we were lucky, but I think it has a lot to do with Bill.
+Some would say we were lucky during our dive with whale sharks, but I think it has a lot to do with Bill.

-“He just loves the ocean”, Krystal and Sasha gushed on the bus ride to the boat.
+“He just loves the ocean,” Krystal and Sasha gushed on the bus ride to the boat that would take us diving with whale sharks.
 “We hear stories about other captains in the area and they just don’t care as much.
-They get in and get out, to them this is their job.
+They get in and get out; to them this is their job.
 If they are not feeling great one day they’ll just cut a day a bit short, so they can hurry back home.
 Bill never does that.
 He loves the ocean.
 Sometimes so much that they have to remind him that it’s time to go back”